AFPy/infra/roles/nginx/README.md

 # Nginx with Letsencrypt

-This role sets up nginx with letsencrypt (using DNS-01 with OVH API) .
+This role sets up nginx with letsencrypt (using DNS-01 with Gandi API) .

 ## Role Variables